 - The study of history requires an understanding of the contrasts and interconnections of times, peoples and places.
 Therefore, attendance, participation, and preparation are critical for success in this course.
 I will take roll every class period.
 If you are late please check in with me at the end of class or you will be marked absent.
-All persons who are attending the class must complete the enrollment process promptly in order to remain in the classroom. - In this course, if you miss either of the first two class sessions you will be dropped and your place will be given away to another student.
+All persons who are attending the class must complete the enrollment process promptly in order to remain in the classroom. - In this course, if you miss any class sessions during the first two weeks of the semester you may be dropped and your place will be given away to another student.